Saturday, October 26, 2024

 This is a table that shows, for three tuning systems, those that divide octaves into 12, 31, and 43 equal parts, how well they approximate these fundamental intervals.
 The conventional 12 equal steps per octave has the chief downside that the major third is off by 13 cents, which is definitely noticeable.
 The 7:4 interval is so far off, 31 cents, that it can't practically be used in conventional tuning.
 Of course the conventional system has its advantages: 12 is a relatively small number which makes it feasible to build and play musical instruments that use this tuning; and of course these instruments are very widespread, together with music that uses the tuning, theory in terms of the tuning, etc.

 31edo, the tuning that divides octaves into 31 equal steps, is very close to quarter comma meantone.
 The syntonic comma, the frequency ratio of 81:80, is about 21 cents in size.
 The perfect fifth in 31edo is a bit more than 5 cents flat, i.e. about a quarter of a comma.
-A perfect fifth in conventional tuning is only about a ninth of a comma flat, i.e. it is much more accurate.
+A perfect fifth in conventional tuning is only about 1/11 of a comma flat, i.e. it is much more accurate.
 But by flattening the perfect fifth more, 31edo can represent the major third with great accuracy.
 By whatever fluke of mathematics, 31edo also approximates 7:4 very well.

 43edo is similar to 31edo.
 It flattens the perfect fifth a bit less, at the cost of a greater error in the major third.
 The error in 7:4 is considerably greater, but still not too bad.